inikulin/publish-please/README.md

         - Zip files
            - Output of 'npm pack'

-    - sensitive and non-essential files are defined inside this [.sensitivedata](.sensitivedata) file.
+    - sensitive and non-essential files are defined inside this built-in [.sensitivedata](.sensitivedata) file.

     - you may completely override this file by creating a `.sensitivedata` file in the root of your project so that this validation fits your needs.
         - if you create your own `.sensitivedata` file, and the `package.json` file has no `files` section, consider adding `.sensitivedata` to the `.npmignore` file.